-Managed up to five construction projects simultaneously in support of a 4-billion dollar expansion project of an oil refinery in Houston.
+Managed up to five construction projects simultaneously supporting a 4-billion dollar expansion project of an oil refinery in Houston.

-Technical Lead supervising a team of 14 CAD Draftsmen, responsible for producing 50 final draft drawing per week.
+Technical Lead supervising a team of 14 CAD Draftsmen, responsible for producing 50 final draft drawings per week.

 Engineering Technician Education Section Example

-Just as every engineering technician resume is unique, the education requirements may vary for every role that you apply to.
+Just as every engineering technician's resume is unique, the education requirements may vary for every role that you apply to.
 The education section carries significant weight in your application process; hence, the more educated you are, the better your chances of securing an opportunity.
 Always list your highest credentials first.
-Feel free to add major subjects or curriculum topics to give your resume an extra boost.
+Please don't hesitate to add major subjects or curriculum topics to give your resume an extra boost.

 Engineering Technician (Electrical) Education Example: